 Create your referral messaging

-Your message tells your story.
+Your referral message tells your story.
 It tells existing customers what exactly you want them to share with peers, and it gets sent to their friends to make a first impression.

 Messages that are pre-filled and ready to send make it even easier for customers to share with the masses.
 So, referral programs that have pre-written messages see better results.
-Customers enjoy having the option to write their own message, but some might be intimidated in writing their own message.
+Customers enjoy having the option to write their own message, but some might be intimidated by writing their own message.

 Customers who are brand new to your business will have several questions.
 You can answer them in a brief message to further entice.